This alert means there are dashboards that exist only in the database of a single Grafana instance.

 Keeping dashboards temporarily

-If the dashboard was temporary or experimental, then you should delete it to resolve the alert.
 Having too many temporary dashboards makes it harder to find the ones we need.
+If the dashboard was temporary or experimental, you should include the word

-You can export your dashboard to avoid deleting it completely.
+Alternatively, you can export your dashboard and delete the original.
 This means you can import it again in the future and continue editing, ideally in a non-production environment.

 Keeping dashboards permanently